Lincoln Cosmopolitan: First generation (1949-1951)

-Sharing its engine with the Ford heavy truck line, the Lincoln and the Lincoln Cosmopolitan were powered by a 337 cubic-inch Ford Flathead V8, becoming the first Lincoln powered by a V8 engine.
+The Lincoln and the Lincoln Cosmopolitan were powered by a 337 cubic-inch Ford Flathead V8, which was shared with the Ford heavy truck line.
 Ford did not have a full automatic transmission yet, although an experimental automatic known as Liquamatic had been tested in 1941.
-An attempt to purchase Packard's Ultramatic transmission was unsuccessful as Packard could not supply the transmissions in sufficient quantities, so Ford instead purchased GM Hydramatics.
+An attempt to purchase Packard's Ultramatic transmissions was unsuccessful as Packard could not supply them in sufficient quantities, so Ford instead purchased GM Hydramatics.
 Although Ford and Mercury would gain automatics for 1951, Lincoln continued using the Hydramatic until 1955.
 The 1951 model year saw the last Lincolns with manual transmissions until the 2000 Lincoln LS.
 For the suspension, the chassis was given front coil springs.

-All versions of the Lincoln Cosmopolitan came with electro-hydraulically operated windows and front seat as standard equipment, the same was obtainable only as an extra-cost option on the standard Lincoln.
-With the advent of improved production techniques, Lincoln offered its clients a vast array of color choices, including two tone appearances and offered 23 single colors including metallic selections, and provided 24 two-tone combinations.
-Optional equipment was a short list to include a heater and windshield defroster and a radio while full wheel covers, rear fender skirts and whitewall tires were standard.
+All versions of the Lincoln Cosmopolitan came with electro-hydraulically operated windows and front seat as standard equipment, an option on the standard Lincoln.
+With improved painting technology, Lincoln offered 23 single colors (including metallic selections) and 24 two-tone combinations.
+Full wheel covers, rear fender skirts, and whitewall tires were standard, while a short list of options included a combination heater and windshield defroster and a radio.

-Alongside the Mercury Eight, the 1949-51 Lincoln Cosmopolitan would gain popularity among customizers creating "lead sleds".
+Alongside the Mercury Eight, the 1949-51 Lincoln Cosmopolitan would later gain popularity among late 20th century car customizers creating "lead sleds".

 Second generation (1952-1954)

-For 1952, the Lincoln-Mercury model line saw a redesign.
-A single basic body design was shared between Lincoln and Mercury with Lincoln incorporating several elements to impart a larger, more substantial look.
+The Lincoln-Mercury model line saw a redesign for 1952, with a single basic body design shared between both, and Lincoln incorporating several elements to impart a larger, more substantial look.
 Not only did the Cosmopolitan lose its unique body and wheelbase but it also ceded top rung status to the new Lincoln Capri.
-Both Lincoln models differed from the Mercury (now the Mercury Monterey) with their own extended rear quarters, Lincoln-specific grille, bumpers, exterior lamps, instrument panel and other miscellaneous trim and fittings.
-In a major change, four-door Lincoln-Mercury vehicles saw the introduction of front-hinged rear doors.
-With the convertible reserved for the Capri range, the Cosmopolitan was now limited to two-door hardtop and four-door sedan body types.
+Both Lincoln models differed from the Mercury (renamed the Mercury Monterey) with their own extended rear quarters, Lincoln-specific grille, bumpers, exterior lamps, instrument panel and other trim and fittings.
+Four-door Lincoln-Mercury vehicles saw the introduction of standard front-hinged rear doors.
+A convertible was only available in the Capri range, limiting the Cosmopolitan to two-door hardtop and four-door sedan body types.

 Along with the new body Lincoln introduced a ball joint front suspension and a high-compression, overhead valve 317 cubic-inch Lincoln Y-block V8, with the 4-speed Hydramatic as the only available transmission.

 Lincolns won the top four spots in the Stock Car category of the Pan American Road Race in both 1952 and 1953. while taking first and second place in 1954.